-Note: We suggest choosing a sensible setting that won’t slow down your page as the entries load on your site.
-You can always increase or decrease the amount of items displayed.
+Note: Choose a sensible setting that won’t slow down your page as the entries load on your site.
+You can always increase or decrease the number of posts displayed on your blog page.

-To set the number of posts you want to have showing on the blog page of your WP website, select Settings > Reading from your WordPress admin menu …
+To specify how many blog post entries you want to have showing on the blog page of your WP web site, go to the WordPress navigation menu and choose Settings > Reading …

 - Front page displays: Set this to Your latest posts

-- Blog pages show at most: X posts (where ‘X’ is the number of post items you want to show – e.g. ‘1’, ‘3’, ‘7’, ’12’ etc.)
+- Blog pages show at most: X posts (where ‘X’ is the number of post items you want to show – i.e. ‘1’, ‘3’, ’10’, ’12’ etc.)

-- Click on Save Changes when finished to update your settings…
+- Click on Save Changes when done…

 How To Specify The Number Of Posts On The Blog Page

 - Front page displays: Set this to A static page, then select Posts page: > your Blog Page from the drop down menu

-- Blog pages show at most: X posts X posts (where ‘X’ is the number of blog post items that you want showing – e.g. ‘1’, ’5’, ‘7’, ’12’ etc.)
+- Blog pages show at most: X posts X posts (where ‘X’ is the number of blog posts that you want to show – e.g. ‘1’, ‘3’, ‘7’, ’12’ etc.)

 - Click on Save Changes when finished …

 Now, when visitors land on your website, they will see your most recent published articles displayed either on your front page or blog page, as per the settings you have specified …